opensearch-project/documentation-website/_field-types/metadata-fields/routing.md

 ## Querying by routing

-You can query documents based in their routing value using the `_routing` field, as shown in the following example.
-This query only searches the shard(s) associated with the `JohnDoe1` routing value.
+You can query documents based on their routing value by using the `_routing` field, as shown in the following example.
+This query only searches the shard(s) associated with the `JohnDoe1` routing value:

 ```json
 GET sample-index1/_search